The 10 Best How to Quilt Classes

 Are you wanting to learn to quilt but don’t know where to start?

 If there’s one thing I’ve learned, it’s this: Anyone wanting to learn a new craft can get overwhelmed by choices.
-When you visit the Bluprint catalog, you’ll see so many quilting options that you may click off and move on to a new craft.
+When you visit the Craftsy catalog, you’ll see so many quilting options that you may click off and move on to a new craft.

 I’ve taken a live class with her and really like how she anticipates questions before they are asked.
 The sign of a true teacher.